Pometry/Raphtory/docs/source/Ingestion/sprouter.md

 - `Spouts` help with reading the data file and output tuples.
 - `Graph builders`, as the name suggests, convert these tuples into updates, building the graph.

 Once these classes are defined, they can be passed to the `stream()` or `batchLoad()` methods on the `Raphtory` object, which will use both components to build the temporal graph.
+The difference here is that `stream()` will launch the full pipeline and assume new data can continuously arrive, whilst `batchLoad()` will push through to the end of then data as it currently is and then close down the Spout and Graph Builder.
+For all examples discussed, both will work fine!

 If you have the LOTR example already set up from the installation guide previously ([raphtory-example-lotr](https://github.com/Raphtory/Raphtory/tree/master/examples/raphtory-example-lotr)) then please continue.
 If not, please return there and complete this step first.